Ryan Schewe: Club career

 In 2022, Schewe played with Apotheos FC in the National Premier Soccer League and in 2023, with the Westchester Flames in USL League Two.

 At the 2024 MLS SuperDraft, he was selected in the first round (22nd overall) by Sporting Kansas City.
 In February 2024, he signed a professional contract with the club for the 2024 season, with club options for 2025 through 2027.

+In September 2026, Louisville City FC acquired Schewe on loan from Sporting Kansas City for the remainder of the 2026 USL Championship season.